RobinLinus/my-tiny-little-infinite-universe/README.md

 }
 ```

-We could represent the history of the universe as a bit string.
-It represents the particle's sequence of moves to the left or right.
+We could represent the history of the universe as a bit string, representing the particle's sequence of moves to the left or right.
 At every point in time we require one more bit.
+The entropy of our universe's history increases by 1 bit per time step.

+More interesting is the information required to represent the current state of our universe.
+Naively we could say, that at every time step `currentPosition` requires 2 bits more, because in the worst case the particle could have moved always left or always right.
+That's wrong though.
+The particle follows a normal distribution around `0`, and at every point in time the standard deviation grows.